Hex-Security/hex-nest/README.md

       - **Detailed Management Forms**: Update house-specific security settings and access permissions.
         - **Resident and House Settings**: Forms for managing resident accounts, with role assignments and access level controls.
 Also, settings for house-specific security measures.
         - **Access Log Integration**: Integration with historical access logs specific to each house, offering options to review and audit entries.
+    - **Design approach**:
+      - **Form Sections**:
+        - **Accordion Layout**: Use an accordion layout to organize different sections of the house data, allowing admins to expand each section without leaving the page.
+        - **Contextual Tooltips**: Include tooltips and help icons with brief explanations for each section and field.
+      - **Access Logs**:
+        - **Embedded Logs View**: Embed a mini-view of access logs within the house data form, with filters for date and event type.

 ### **Guard Views**